Barcelona vs. Chelsea : 24 April 2012.

 I spent a blissful hour outside the magnificent cathedral and went predictably mad with my camera.
 Every footstep, a different viewpoint.
 The sun was warming the air and I was regretting the warm jacket I was wearing.
 I didn’t spot a single Chelsea supporter, but is this any real surprise?
 Along with The Ramblas, the harbour and Parc Guell, the cathedral is one of the main city sightseeing hotspots.
 Most Chelsea fans would have already visited it in 2000 or 2005 or 2006 or 2009.

 Oscar arrived at 12.30pm and we drove into the heart of the city.
 We both used to work for the same company but had never met; we stayed in contact over the years through our shared love of football and the almost fateful way in that UEFA continuously threw our clubs together.
 I was able to witness the fluid form of two more Gaudi buildings before Oscar treated me to a fantastic meal at Citrus, a modern restaurant on one of the main thouroughfares.
 Seafood ravioli and then veal escalopes, washed down with the first two beers of the day.
 Superb.
 We spoke about various subjects, but football dominated.
 I spoke of Villas-Boas, of Abramovich, of di Matteo, of the CPO.
 Oscar explained how he thinks that Pep Guardiola’s days as manager of FCB are coming to an end.
 Guardiola is not obsessed about football in the same way that Mourinho is.
 He is a cultured political man, with many varied interests outside of Barcelona football.
 But Oscar hinted that he is seeking a fresh challenge; away from the FCB goldfish bowl.
 A new challenge, eh?
 It got me thinking.
 I suggested to Oscar that he would be crazy to leave Barcelona, but who knows?
-Oscar tellingly said that the president of Barcelona’s grandchild goes to the same school as Guardiola’s child and that the talk amongst (in Oscar’s words) “the mamas and the papas” at the school is that Pep will leave Camp Nou at the end of the season.
+Oscar tellingly said that the president of Barcelona’s grandchild goes to the same school as his child and that the talk among (in Oscar’s words) “the mamas and the papas” at the school is that Pep will leave Camp Nou at the end of the season.

 I had easily dismissed the chance of the sophisticated Guardiola taking over the reigns at Stamford Bridge.
 After my meal with Oscar in the heart of Barcelona, I am not so sure.